Raising Pekin Ducks

 Information About Ducks Learned From our Experiences at Phillips Farm

-My husband and I decided to start raising Pekin ducks kind of on a whim.
+My husband and I decided to start raising Pekin ducks somewhat on a whim.
 We were picking out the birds for our chicken flock and saw the ducklings on the hatchery’s site.
 Our farm has a lovely pond, and we thought the ducks would be a fun addition to our adventure raising birds.
 We began reading information about ducks: different duck types, what do ducks eat, what type of housing do they need, can chickens and ducks live together, how fast do they grow etc. There is so much to learn!
 Looking back now, we probably weren’t ready for our ducklings, but we have learned much through trial and error and nobody is too much worse for the wear.
 We decided when it came to raising Pekin ducks, we wanted three; one for each of our sons to name.
 I’d like to share with you some of the information about raising Pekin ducks we have learned from our experiences at Phillips Farm.

 We brought our ducklings home the day they were born: adorable, yellow, fuzz balls.
 Their first home was a large plastic tub with a screen on the bottom that my husband made so that the watery mess they made would pass through.
 Our hope was that this would keep them from standing in muck.
 We put a towel on half of the screen to give them something softer to stand and lay on.
 The towel had to be changed often though.
 Soon we switched to paper towels, which could go into the compost.
 A heat lamp clipped to the side of the container seemed just right for warmth.
 We started with bowls for food and water but switched to the same feeders we used for the chicks because the ducklings were walking through the food and swimming in the water bowl.
 We came in one afternoon and found them shivering and wet from swimming in their drinking water.